-Join Aaron F. Ross for an in-depth discussion in this video Adjusting sunlight, part of Up and Running in VUE.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting sunlight, part of Learning VUE.

 - In this chapter we will look at atmospheres and along the way we'll also learn how to optimize performance in these preview windows and decipher how the toolbars work, such as the Object toolbar here.
 In Vue, atmosphere refers to anything that's up in the sky.
 That includes weather, such as clouds and rain, it includes special effects such as stars and rainbows, it also includes the overall atmosphere model, that is, how are atmospheres calculated.